Leadership coach Susanne Madsen shows that leaders need to be visionaries and tells you how to inspire and motivate your team.

 The first step really is for you to partner with your client.
 If this is your client, many project managers see themselves as being less important.
 They almost subordinate themselves.
 They see themselves as subcontractors.

 But for you to lead with vision, you’ve got to truly partner.
-Because if you truly partner with your client, you’re able to ask the real questions about, “What is this project going to do for your business?”
-You need to understand everything that’s in your client’s head and you can really only do that if you truly partner.
+Because if you truly partner with your client, you’re able to ask the real questions, “What is this project going to do for your business?”
+You need to understand everything that’s in your client’s head and you can really only do that if you truly a partner.

 This means that you need to understand all the business drivers and you need to co-own the business case with your client.
 I’m not saying that you must own the business case all on your own.
 Co-own it with your client and convey that picture, convey those business drivers to your team, so that you can begin to provide that vision and direction.

 Some project managers are very task-oriented.
 They tell their team members to work on task A, task B, without giving them the context.
 Now that’s not very motivating.
 It certainly isn’t leading with vision.
 So you’ve got to really explain the future state and make it appealing.
 So, “Where were we before?
 Where are we now?
 And where are we going?
 What does that vision look like?”

 And link it to corporate strategy, link it to a client’s corporate strategy because everybody likes to work on projects that give meaning and purpose and that’s why you need to link it to the purpose motive.
 Why might each individual team member want to help you implement this vision?
 Because there’s something in it for them.
 They find it motivating.